Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 When thinking about non-living things like toaster sales the correct answer is to invest your resources in the short head.
 However, humans are not toasters; toasters are complicated and fragile while humans are complex adaptive living beings and this needs o be taken into account.
 We are the most advanced technology nature has ever produced (or third most advanced if you ask Arthur C. Clarke).

 The general principle of hormeisis applies; adversity under the right conditions breeds resiliance and flow.
 So where do we see the most adversity - the long tail or the short head?
-It's now clear that favouring the disadvantaged is not only the just and ethical thing to do but also the pragmatic pathway forward to building a more resiliant, regenerative and anti-fragile world!
+It's now clear that favouring the disadvantaged is not only the just and ethical thing to do but also the pragmatic pathway forward to building a more resiliant and regenerative world!

-Ok, that's the basic conceptual framework sorted out but pragmatically speaking there are other considerations like network priorities over time.
+Ok, that's the basic conceptual framework sorted out but there are other considerations to be figured out such as network priorities over time.
 Here we need to start thinking about variety matching; interaction and interfacing between agents.
 How do we match capabilities and capacities?

 Capabilities are skills such as language, technical proficiency, knowlege, legal status and other dynamic properties.
-Capacities are then the degree to which an agent is skilled in a given capability - these can be gradiated or binary.
-Grounding things to our current context; basic English is probably enough to get by while legal status is a binary necessity.
-Can we scope these?
+Capacities are then the degree to which an agent is skilled in a given capability which can be gradiated or binary.
+Grounding things to our current context; basic English is probably enough to interface with our team but legal status is a binary necessity for enDAOment.
+Can we scope the binaries?
 What's necessary and whats sufficient?
+What about candi

 Pragmatically speaking prioritisation depends on a constantly changing context; one set of capabilities this moment, others with a different degree of intensity the next.
 Internal resourcing and resourcefulness will have a lot to do with it.